Fire Services Review

 - Fire and Emergency Services - International Best Practice (.pdf) 1.7MB

-The process started with the independent Fire Review Panel’s work in 2012, led by Paul Swain, which resulted in a report that outlined a number of recommendations to Cabinet.
+The independent Fire Review Panel in 2012, led by Paul Swain, made a number of recommendations to Cabinet.
 (See: Report of the Fire Review Panel, December 2012)

-In September 2013, Cabinet agreed next steps based on the recommendations in that report and this review is the next stage of that process and builds on the work done in that report.
+In September 2013, Cabinet agreed next steps based on the recommendations in that report and the Fire Services Review in 2015 was the next stage of that process.
 (See: Cabinet Decisions on Fire Service Review, September 2013)

-The Department of Internal Affairs and the New Zealand Fire Service Commission are working together on the review on the Minister’s behalf.
+The Department of Internal Affairs and the New Zealand Fire Service Commission worked together on the review on the Minister’s behalf.

-The scope of the review includes mandate and governance, legislation modernisation, funding, rural and urban fire services structures, coordination with other emergency services, and volunteer and workforce engagement and support.
+The scope of the review included mandate and governance, legislation modernisation, funding, rural and urban fire services structures, coordination with other emergency services, and volunteer and workforce engagement and support.